adityak1429/autoPublisher/README.md

 # autoPublisher
 This is a github action to automate the publishing of updates to apps you own in microsoft store.

+example repo where this is used > https://github.com/adityak1429/dummy_repo/

-Dont mess with applicationpackages, listings>..>images in the json, it is handled automatically.
+Dont mess with applicationpackages, listings>..>images in the json, it is handled automatically -- > clean later.

 These are the inputs the action needs